 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, disability or protected veteran status.

-Candidate has a PhD in a relevant field
+Candidate has a PhD in biology, biology education, or a related field

-Experience teaching Bioethics-related classes as the instructor of record.
+Experience teaching introductory biology classes as the instructor of record.

-Demonstrated commitment to diversity, equity, and inclusion in teaching, service, and/or community involvement
+Demonstrated commitment to diversity, equity, inclusion, and belonging in teaching, service, and/or community involvement